Linear model reduction using spectral proper orthogonal decomposition

-In this paper, an $r$ superscript indicates a reduced quantity.
-The mean number of modes retained at each frequency is $r$, and $N_\omega r$ modes are retained in total.
-The same number is not retained at all frequencies because the most energetic space-time POD modes are the most energetic SPOD modes over all frequencies; the number of modes retained at the $k$-th frequency $r_k$ is the number of modes at this frequency that are among the $N_\omega r$ most energetic overall,
+The set of available SPOD modes at the $k$-th frequency $\td{\Psi}_k^{r_d}$ must be truncated in forming a reduced-order model, however, the order of this truncation should not be the same for all frequencies.
+Intuitively, allocating more SPOD modes to the energetic frequencies leads to more accuracy than keeping the number of modes constant across frequency.
+We denote the mean number of modes retained at each frequency as $r$, thus $N_\omega r$ modes are retained in total.
+We determine the number of SPOD modes retained at frequency $\omega_k$ as the number of modes at this frequency that are among the $N_\omega r$ most energetic overall.
+That is,